 Game Engine Selection

-The next stage is to decide which game engine will be utilised to create the game.
 For 2D game production, various game engines are available, including Unity, GameMaker, and Construct 2.
 The game engine serves as the foundation for the game’s programming and graphics.

 Sound Effects and Music Creation

 Game mechanics are the rules and mechanisms that regulate the game’s behaviour.
 Character movement, physics, collision detection, and AI are among them.
 These mechanics are written in programming languages like C++, C#, or Java.

 Level design refers to the process of creating the game’s levels.
 It entails designing the game’s layout, establishing where adversaries, obstacles, and power-ups should be placed, and identifying the player’s objectives.
 The level editor in the game engine is used to create levels.